radar/ryanbigg.com/_posts/2011-06-06-mac-os-x-ruby-rvm-rails-and-you.markdown

     brew install mysql

+If you're using Rails 3.0 then you'll need to specify a 0.2.x version of the `mysql2` gem in your Gemfile:

+    gem 'mysql2', '~> 0.2.7'

+If you're using Rails 3.1, then this line will get it:

+    gem 'mysql2'

 <h3>PostgreSQL</h3>

 If you want to use PostgreSQL instead of MySQL:

     brew install postgresql

-Then in the application use the `pg` gem.
+Then in the application's `Gemfile` use the `pg` gem:

+    gem 'pg'

 <h3>Fin.</h3>